MapRock/TimeMolecules/docs/install_timemolecules_dev_env.md

 A small SQL script will "rehydrate" two tables that were truncated because of its size.

-From SSMS, select File->Open->File, and navigate to C:/MapRock/TimeMolecules/book_code/sql/TimeMolecules_Code00.sql
+From SSMS, select File →Open →File, and navigate to C:/MapRock/TimeMolecules/book_code/sql/TimeMolecules_Code00.sql

-From SSMS, navigate to Files/Open, and open: C:/MapRock/TimeMolecules/book_code/sql/TimeMolecules_Code00.sql

 It will open in a query window.
 Click Execute.
 It will take a couple of minutes.

-This script:
+This script does these things to the TimeSolution database:

-* Adds current SQL user to `dbo.Users`
+1. Adds current SQL user to `dbo.Users`
-* Rebuilds:
+2. Rebuilds:

   * `CasePropertiesParsed`
   * `EventPropertiesParsed`
-* Updates `dbo.Sources.ServerName`
+3. Updates `dbo.Sources.ServerName`

 These tables were truncated to reduce `.bak` size.

 ---

 ### e.
-Security Model (Optional)
+Security Model (Just FYI)

 TimeSolution uses a bitmap-based access model.